What is a child residence order? (child arrangement order) - Costs & how to apply

 What is a child residence order?

 ‘Child residence orders’ and ‘contact orders’ are now referred to as ‘child arrangement orders’ in England and Wales.
 Such orders can outline where your children live and how you’ll share their care.
-The court operates a ‘no order principal’ which means they won't make an order (for residency or anything else with regards to children) unless there is just cause.
+The court operates a ‘no order principle’ which means they won't make an order (for residency or anything else with regards to children) unless there is just cause.
 So, you will need to show there is a reason for needing an order.

 How do I get a child residence order?